Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

 #### Inactive

 - stock-ticker: get a notification with the news from your favorites Tickers.
-- jira-status-notifier: Notify when the JIRA tickets don’t move along.
+- jira-status-notifier: Notify when the JIRA tickets don't move along.
 - edifact-parser: a parser for a UN/EDIFACT file format in PHP.

 #### Abandoned

 - knob-mvc: a framework to create WordPress templates (2015/2017).

-## Some of Chema’s OSS org contributions 🌚
+## Some of Chema's OSS org contributions 🌚

 #### Active